-We provide services to clients out of our office at 105 Consumers in Whitby/Oshawa Ontario and out of offices in Toronto and London Ontario.
+Our Whitby/Oshawa Ontario office is available to assist you.
+We are also available out of offices in Toronto and London Ontario.
 Cases commenced in the Durham area are handled through the Oshawa central courthouse at 150 Bond street east.
 A case typically starts with our firm requesting the records from the disability insurance company and filing a lawsuit with the Oshawa Courthouse.
 The next step is typically discoveries, which normally takes place at Durham Court Reporting at 12 Stanley Court in Whitby Ontario.
 There is then often a mediation and then a pre-trial before a trial to see if the matter can be settled.

 This article is not legal advice.
 It is simply general information and you are encouraged to immediately seek legal advice to consider how long you have to start a lawsuit and whether your case is viable.

 Whitby Disability Insurance Lawyer and insurance denial lawyers specializing in long term disability insurance denials and insurance claims lawsuits, claims, pay outs and disputes.
 Serving Whitby, Oshawa, Ajax, Toronto, Southern Ontario.

 Clearly Mr. Polak is ahead of the game and has been throughout this litigation in relation to the efforts made to service his client.